jack-liu-78/travelio/README.md

 To run the application, download repository and run ```main.py``` and go to ```http://localhost:5000/``` in a web browser to enter the workspace.

-To have another user in the workspace, open another tab to ```http://localhost:5000/``` and make sure you use a different username
+To have another user in the workspace, open another tab to ```http://localhost:5000/``` and use a different username.
+When entering availabilty make sure to enter only future dates into the calendar

 ## Notes